 Working Girl: The deceitful Katherine barges into a meeting being led by her secretary Tess, trying to take credit for her idea.
 When she realizes that attendees might believe Tess instead of her, she exaggerates a genuine injury (she has a broken leg and is on crutches) by faking a dizzy spell, instantly garnering the attention and concern of nearly everyone present.

 The Lord of the Rings: In The Two Towers, Gandalf and Co arrive to the court of King Théoden and are demanded to disarm before they are admitted in.
-Gandalf urges his companions to go with it, but when the guard asks him for his Magic Staff, makes a pathetic face and pleads that he's an old man and this is just his walking stick (and even leans on Legolas for support).
-The abashed guard obliges and lets them in.
+Gandalf urges his companions to go with it, but when the guard, Háma, asks him for his Magic Staff, makes a pathetic face and pleads that he's an old man and this is just his walking stick (and even leans on Legolas for support).
+The abashed guard obliges and lets them in (though it's strongly implied he knew exactly what Gandalf was up to: When Gandalf is attempting to exorcise Saruman's control of Théoden, Gamling attempts to draw his sword to come to the King's aid but Háma stops him).

 The heroine of House Of Whipcord pulls this off.
 After getting flogged, one of the matrons visits her in her cell.
 The girl appears to be so weak she can't even put her own uniform back on.
 This appeals to the old lady's conscience who leaves the cell to fetch her some water.
 She leaves the door unlocked and the heroine escapes.